 Tormented Souls 2 Review – A Revival of Survival Horror with Grit, Brains & Shadows

-There’s something oddly comforting about the silence before a scare.
-You can almost hear the hum of old lights, the creak of forgotten doors, and the sound of your own heartbeat — that’s exactly where Tormented Souls 2 drops you.
+There is something strangely comforting about the silence before a scare.
+You can almost feel the hum of old lights, the creak of forgotten doors and your own heartbeat — that is exactly where Tormented Souls 2 plops you.

-The sequel to 2021’s surprise survival horror hit is finally here, and it’s every bit as eerie, twisted, and atmospheric as fans had hoped.
-Once again, Caroline Walker is back — older, haunted, and determined to face her demons as she searches for answers in the desolate mountain town of Villa Hess.
+The follow-up to 2021’s surprise survival horror hit — you can read our SoS2 review right here! — is finally here, and it’s every bit as creepy, twisted and atmospheric as fans could have hoped.
+And once again, Caroline Walker returns — older now, haunted and hellbent on confronting her own demons while seeking answers in the grim mountain town of Villa Hess.

-Released in October 2025 by Dual Effect and PQube, Tormented Souls 2 feels like a love letter to classic horror — but one written with modern precision and confidence.
-This isn’t just nostalgia; it’s a bold return to fixed-camera terror, labyrinthine puzzles, and the thick dread that only true survival horror can deliver.
+From Dual Effect and PQube, released in October 2025 Tormented Souls 2 is a love letter to classic horror – but written with modern precision and confidence.
+This is not just nostalgia; it’s a daring embrace of fixed-camera terror, labyrinthine puzzles and the heavy dread only genuine survival horror can provide.

-In this in-depth analysis, I’ll share how the game builds on the original, where it falters, what sets it apart from modern horror titles, and my personal thoughts on whether it deserves a place among the genre’s modern greats.
+In this deep dive, I’ll explain how the game improves upon the original, where it falls short while doing so, what makes it stand out against modern horror titles like Resident Evil 7 and here’s my personal thoughts on whether or not Death Mark deserves a spot among modern greats in that category of games.

-Grab your flashlight — things are about to get uncomfortably dark.
+Get your flashlight ready — we are about to enter uncomfortably dark territory.

 Developer & Release Info

-Dual Effect, the Chilean indie studio behind the first game, gained global recognition for reviving fixed-camera survival horror in an era dominated by open-world and first-person action titles.
-With this sequel, they aim higher: improved lighting, richer cinematics, and broader world design without sacrificing the chilling tension that defined their debut.
+The Chilean indie studio behind the original game, Dual Effect, received international recognition for having resurrected fixed-camera survival horror in a world full of open-world and first-person action games.
+In its sequel, they’re shooting for more: better lighting, richer cinematics and broader world design while still capturing the pure, chilling tension that the original was known for.

-According to PQube’s official FAQ, Tormented Souls 2 runs at 60 FPS on PS5, Xbox Series X, and PC, while the Series S and Steam Deck versions are capped at 30 FPS to maintain stability.
+As per PQube’s FAQ, Tormented Souls 2 targets 60 FPS on PS5, Xbox Series X and PC while the Series S and Steam Deck versions are locked to running at 30 FPS for stability.

 Story & Setting: Shadows of Villa Hess

-The sequel picks up years after the first game’s events.
-Caroline Walker, the tormented protagonist, is trying to rebuild her life with her sister Anna.
-But peace never lasts long in horror — Anna becomes plagued by visions and grotesque drawings that bleed into reality.
+The sequel unfolds years after the events of the first game.
+The tortured protagonist, Caroline Walker, is attempting to make a fresh start with her sister Anna.
+But you can never enjoy a moment of peace in horror — Anna starts experiencing visions and grotesque pencil drawings that seep into reality.

-Determined to save her, Caroline travels to Villa Hess, a remote Chilean mountain town hiding a decaying clinic and ancient convent — the kind of place where faith and fear intertwine.
+Cárdenas has determined to save her, travels to Villa Hess in remote mountainous Chile, where a crumbling clinic and an ancient convent share real estate — the sort of place where faith intersects with fear.

 Gameplay Mechanics & Comparisons (Sequel vs. Original)